Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Experimental Setup

 \textbf{Hybrid Document-Routed Retrieval (HDRR).} The HDRR system combines SFR's document routing (Stage~1) with CBR's full retrieval pipeline (Stage~2).
 It uses the same chunk index as CBR (no additional indexing) and the same structured output parsing as SFR.
 When document routing fails, HDRR falls back to full-corpus chunk retrieval.
 The complete configuration is provided in Appendix~\ref{app:hyperparams}, Table~\ref{tab:hdrr_params}.

+\textbf{CBR+Meta (V-A): metadata-prefix contextual.} V-A is the cheapest form of contextual indexing: for every chunk whose parent document is at \texttt{\{year\}/\{ticker\}.pdf}, we prepend the static string ``\texttt{[Company: \{TICKER\}, Fiscal Year: \{YEAR\}]}'' to the chunk text before computing its embedding and inserting it into the FTS index.
+The remainder of the pipeline (RRF fusion, neural reranking, chunk-conditioned generation) is identical to CBR.
+This isolates the contribution of pure document-identity tagging---zero LLM cost at indexing, deterministic, easy to reproduce---and serves as the lower-bound contextual baseline.

+\textbf{CBR+LLM-Ctx (V-B): LLM-generated contextual~\citep{anthropic2024contextual}.} V-B is the faithful Contextual Retrieval baseline.
+For each chunk, a 50--100 token paragraph situating that chunk inside its parent document (company, fiscal year, section, topic) is generated by GPT-4.1-mini at temperature 0.0 and prepended to the chunk text, separated by ``\texttt{\textbackslash n---\textbackslash n}''.
+We use OpenAI prompt caching on the full document text to amortize input cost across the document's chunks.
+The generated context is persisted in SQLite alongside the chunk so that the index is auditable.
+As with V-A, the rest of the pipeline matches CBR.
+One-time indexing cost on our 497-document corpus (169{,}640 chunks) was bounded by a \$100 budget cap and came in well under it; per-query cost matches CBR.

+\textbf{Agentic RAG.} The Agentic system replaces HDRR's upfront routing with a post-hoc verification loop, instantiating the Self-RAG-style pattern~\citep{asai2024selfrag} described in Section~\ref{sec:rw_agentic}.
+For each query: (i)~a ticker is extracted from the query using the same structured-output prompt as SFR; (ii)~full-corpus CBR retrieves an initial chunk set; (iii)~a single LLM call verifies whether the first three reranked chunks ``primarily contain information about'' the named ticker, returning \texttt{\{"belongs": bool, "reason": str\}}; (iv)~on \texttt{false}, the query is re-anchored with the prefix ``In \texttt{\{ticker\}}'s 10-K annual report: '' and CBR is re-run, with a retry cap of 2.
+If no ticker is extracted (mirroring HDRR's fallback condition), verification is skipped and the system reduces to plain CBR.
+This design isolates the cost and accuracy of post-hoc verification against the upfront-routing approach of HDRR.

-All three systems use GPT-4.1 as the generation model with temperature set to 0.0 for deterministic output, ensuring that differences in answer quality are attributable to the retrieval mechanism rather than generation stochasticity.
+All systems use GPT-4.1 as the generation model with temperature set to 0.0 for deterministic output, ensuring that differences in answer quality are attributable to the retrieval mechanism rather than generation stochasticity.
+Document routing (where used) also uses GPT-4.1 at temperature 0.0; the V-B contextual generator uses GPT-4.1-mini at temperature 0.0.